phicks22/python-beginner/README.md

 Your venv should be good to go.

-**Note:** Make sure that VSCode is using your venv as the kernal for the Jupyter files
+**Note:** Make sure that VSCode is using your venv as the kernel for the Jupyter files.

 Follow these instructions:
 ![kernel setup](imgs/kernel_setup.png)